Take this short walk of approximately one hour around this historic town.

 Publication:Holywood Town Walk and Cultural Trail

-Getting to the start by public transport:Holywood is approximately 5 miles north east of Belfast on the way to Bangor.
+Getting to the start by car:Holywood is approximately 5 miles north east of Belfast on the way to Bangor.

 By car - from Belfast follow the A2 towards Bangor.